-The first standardization was published by IALA with Recommendation E-112 in 1998 .
+The first standardization was published by IALA with Recommendation E-112 in 1998 e.
 The recommendation included basic requirements on the position, height and luminous intensity of leading lights.
 As a design methodology was missing, a spreadsheet program for leading line calculation was created and the manual for the use of the spreadsheet became IALA Guideline 1023 in 2001 [2].
-In addition to the methodology from the Recommendation ethe Guideline includes a methodologies for sizing daymarks.
+In addition to the methodology from the Recommendation, ethe Guideline includes a methodologies for sizing daymarks.
 Both recommendation and guideline are mainly influenced by the standard design of the United States Coast Guard.

-Since then the IALA documents have been widely used for the design of new leading lines.
-However, many leadings lines were built long before 1998 and some nations still use their national design tools or specifications, when a leading line must be changed or newly build.
+Since then, the IALA documents have been widely used for the design of new leading lines.
+However, many leadings lines were built long before 1998 and some nations still use their national design tools or specifications, when a leading line must be changed or newly built.

-The present update of the 2001 guideline follows the idea of present the various aspects, which should be looked at, when designing a leading line.
+The present update of the 2001 guideline follows the idea of presentingpresent the various aspects, which should be looked at, when designing a leading line.
 The original procedure is still present, but explanations and discussions are given to enable the users to adapt their own methodologies to the IALA procedure.

 Definitions and Parameters

-The calculation of the design of the leading line needs the variables described in this section.
+Variables required for the design of a leading line are described in this section.
 The channel is idealised to a horizontal rectangle, which is symmetrical about the centreline (see Figure 3).

-For the front tower and the front light the abbreviation FL is used and for the rear tower and light RL.
+The front lead is abbreviated FL and the rear lead is abbreviated RL.

-The units used follow the SI-Standard (lenght in metres [m], Illuminance in lux [lx], luminous intensity in candela [cd])
+SI Standard units are used:

+Lengths and heights in metres [m]

+Illuminance in lux [lx]

+Luminous intensity in candelas [cd])

+Angles are in radians, unless otherwise stated.
+In many cases the angles are small and therefore some approximations are valid (αradians≈sinα≈tanα and cosα≈1).

 IHO Chart Specification [5] unit used are:

-(nautical mile is abbreviated to a capital 'M': 1 M=1852 m).
-All heights are referenced to the datum given by IHO Chart Specifications [5].

-To simplify the calculations all angles are in radians, unless stated otherwise.
-In many cases the angles are small and therefore some approximations are valid (αradians≈sinα≈tanα and cosα≈1).

-The guideline avoids 'hidden dimensions'.
-Hidden dimensions have been in use in IALA documents for many decades.
-For example in ex, it is assumed that the value of x is put in as metres or nautical miles without the dimension.
-This may cause problems, especially when further explanations are missing.
-To avoid this situation 'hidden dimensions' are not used but named explicitly.
+Nautical mile (M) [1 M=1852 m]

+All dimensions are named explicitly; for example,